arialfred/scoreboard/README.md

 ## Prerequisites

-Back-end: Python 3, Pipenv
+Back-end: Python 3, Pipenv and/or Node.js

-Front-end: Node.js, npm
+Front-end: Node.js

 ## Installation

-### Back-end

-1. Clone the repository:
+Clone the repository:

 `git clone https://github.com/arialfred/scoreboard.git`

+### Back-end implemented with Python and Django

-2. Move to the back-end project folder:
+1. Move to the back-end project folder:

 `cd scoreboard/scoreboard`

-3. Create virtual environment with pipenv:
+2. Create virtual environment with pipenv:

 `pipenv install`

-4. Activate virtual environment:
+3. Activate virtual environment:

 `pipenv shell`

-5. Run database migrations:
+4. Run database migrations:

 `python3 manage.py migrate`

-6. If you want, create superuser for admin interface:
+5. If you want, create superuser for admin interface:

 `python3 manage.py createsuperuser`

-7. Start the server:
+6. Start the server:

 `python3 manage.py runserver`

-8. To check that back-end is up and running, start the web browser to go to the following url:
+7. To check that back-end is up and running, start the web browser to go to the following url:

 `http://localhost:8000/scoreboard/api/scores`

 You should see a view where you can create and list score objects.

+### Alternative back-end implemented with Node.js

+1. From the project root folder, move to the back-end project folder:

+`cd scoreboard/scoreboard-node-backend`

+2. Install packages needed by the back-end:

+`npm install`

+3. Start the server:

+`npm start`

 ### Front-end